Splash pages allow you to converse with your visitors before the conversion happens — learn how to get that conversation started

 How Do I Create a Splash Page?

-When creating a splash page you essentially have two options:
+When creating a splash page you can::

 - Hire a third-party designer and developer to create a splash page template—and then host the page on your website

-- Use Instapage to design your splash page quickly using our professional templates
+- Use Instapage to design your splash page quickly

 With the first option, you will most likely spend too much money and experience a lot of waiting time for the designer to create the page and coordinate with your IT department in hosting the page.